 In 2006, we boarded a flight to Accra for a visit that shattered our preconceived notions of what people called ‘the developing world’.
 We were surrounded by vibrant communities but could see some of the unique challenges they faced while international institutions pushed their own agendas without consulting them.

-Since that fateful trip, OG has run over 300 programs in 20 countries that put international development under the microscope and focused on creating impact through collaborative learning and solidarity.
+Since that fateful trip, OG has run over 350 programs in 20 countries.
+We’ve put international development under the microscope and focused on creating impact through comunity-engaged learning and solidarity.
 There are now more 3000 OG alumni scattered around the world using their experience to inspire positive change in their own communities.

 We have also expanded our work to educational institutions like Stanford, Boston University, the University of Toronto and Niagara College so that we can take education outside the classroom, and continue to grow our network of change makers around the world.